SayanH57/Expense_Tracker/README.md

 📜 License:

-Free to use under the MIT License.
+Free to use under the Unlicense.